Whitehead prides itself on attracting bright young researchers and providing an environment that nurtures them.

 The Independent Activities Period (IAP) is a special 4-week term at MIT that runs from the first week of January until the end of the month.

-The annual Whitehead retreat takes place every September in Waterville Valley, New Hampshire.
+The annual Whitehead retreat takes place every autumn in either Waterville Valley, New Hampshire or North Falmouth, Massachusetts.
 It starts mid-afternoon on a Friday and ends after lunch on Sunday.
 The purpose of the retreat is to share current research and encourage discussion and collaboration.
 Faculty and Fellows speak 20 and 10 minutes respectively about their current research, and their labs present posters in sessions that follow the talks.
 As much of the science has not yet been published, the retreat is only open to Whitehead researchers and a small number of invited speakers and guests.
 Usually, there are special speakers and panel discussions.

 Buses depart from Whitehead on Friday morning and return on Sunday after lunch.